Health and Wellness in Aging Populations

 Prom-Wormley brings expertise in the areas of genetic epidemiology of smoking as well as family history within a community-engaged setting.
 As a member of this iCubed core, she will focus on the analysis of survey data from older adults living in the East End of Richmond.

 - Elvin T. Price, Pharm.D., Ph.D.

-- Associate professor, Department of Pharmacotherapy & Outcomes Science
+- Associate Professor, Department of Pharmacotherapy & Outcomes Science, School of Pharmacy

 - Faika Zanjani, Ph.D.

-- Associate professor, Department of Gerontology, School of Allied Health Professions
+- Associate Professor, Department of Gerontology, College of Health Professions

 - Lana Sargent, Ph.D., M.S.N., RN, FNP-C, GNP-BC

-- Assistant professor, Department of Adult Health and Nursing Systems
+- Assistant Professor, Department of Adult Health and Nursing Systems, School of Nursing

 - Tracey Gendron, M.S., Ph.D.

 - Associate Professor and Chair, Department of Gerontology, College of Health Professions

 Gendron is responsible for ensuring the application of gerontological principles in the core’s education and service-delivery activities.
 She brings expertise in gerontology, psychology, optimal aging and community-based programs to the work of the core.

 - Assistant Professor, Department of Family and Community Health Nursing, School of Nursing